 A garnish is more than just a pretty accessory; it’s the final layer of flavor and aroma.
 For a Manhattan, a high-quality cocktail cherry, like a Luxardo, adds a touch of rich, dark fruit sweetness that beautifully complements the bourbon.
 Alternatively, an orange or lemon peel can add a bright, aromatic zest.
 To get the most out of a citrus peel, express it over the glass by squeezing it with the peel-side facing the drink.
 This releases the essential oils onto the surface, greeting your nose before you even take a sip.
 For more ideas, you can always find inspiration in our cocktail recipes.

-Create Your Signature Cocktail
+Ready to Create Your Own Signature Drink?

 Once you’ve mastered the classics, it’s time to get creative and design a drink that’s all your own.
 A signature cocktail is more than just a recipe; it’s a personal statement.
 It’s your go-to for celebrating big wins, hosting friends, or simply unwinding after a long day.
 Think of it as your personal contribution to the rich history of cocktails—a tradition Mary Dowling herself shaped through her own resilience and innovation.
 The process is all about experimentation, so have fun with it and trust your palate.
 Your perfect drink is waiting for you to invent it.